JonahU/cpp-proj2/README.md

 - inside function definition check in tokenizer implemented in a naive way
     - tokenizer doesn't understand string literals/ comments so adding extra '{' & '}' symbols can be problematic
 - newline at end of header file is required or weird things happen
+- unsigned keyword is only supported as a modifier, if type is required must use unsigned int

 ### Improvements I would like to make
 - versioned namespaces